Quadar2000/WeatherAPI/spring + java/README.md

 - read previous current weather readings from database: GET http://localhost:8082/weather-data
 - read previous forecasts readings from database: GET http://localhost:8082/forecast-data

-If there are eny problems with port 8082 used by application, it may be changed in file application.properties
+If there are any problems with port 8082 used by application, it may be changed in file application.properties